OtgonzayaB/coding_for_economists_assignment/README.md

 hhincome: total yearly household income in thousand current US dollars, referring to year before interview

 ### Analysis:
-In this project, I have analyzed the body height and household income distribution by gender.
+In this project, I conducted an analysis of the distribution of body height and household income by gender using Python, and examined the relationship between household income and body weight using Stata.